section-engineering-education/engineering-education/content/articles/line-detection-using-hough-transform-in-matlab/index.md

 status: publish
 published: true
 url: /line-detection-using-hough-transform-in-matlab/
-title: Line Detection Using Hough Transform in MATLAB
+title: Line Detection using Hough Transform in MATLAB
 description: This article will help you understand line detection using hough transform in matlab.
 author: atieno-dorine
-date: 2022-01-30T00:00:00-00:00
+date: 2022-02-12T00:00:00-02:44
 topics: [Languages]
 excerpt_separator:
 images:

-  - url: /engineering-education/line-detection-using-hough-transform-in-matlab/hero.png
+  - url: /engineering-education/line-detection-using-hough-transform-in-matlab/hero.jpg
     alt: Line Detection Using Hough Transform in MATLAB Hero Image
 ---
 Hough transform is an algorithm that isolates specific shapes in an image.
 These desired features should be specified in a given parametric form.
 This algorithm is widely used in detecting regular curves.
 These curves are such as lines, curves, ellipses, etc. However, the general application of hough transform is impossible to attain the simple analytical feature description.
 For example, line detection is an important feature that helps analyze two objects.
 It can give a more important relationship between the two objects.